jakesum/electrum-sum/README.rst

-Electrum-BYND - Lightweight Beyondcoin client
+Electrum-SUM - Lightweight Sumcoin client
 =============================================

-Electrum-BYND is a port of Electrum, the Bitcoin wallet, to Beyondcoin.
+Electrum-SUM is a port of Electrum, the Bitcoin wallet, to Sumcoin.

 ::